deroude/print-shop-architecture/README.md

 An Admin user is able to add / edit / delete articles in the presentation page.

+#### Reporting

+An Admin user is able to view certain statistical reports regarding the app operation.

 ### Common / Utilities

 #### User management